Header: Jason Lord & Lucas Vanderborght

 How to enter the 2026 awards

-The GFA accepts any footwear project finished within the last five years.
+The GFA Awards accepts any footwear project finished within the last five years.
 This includes shoes already being sold in shops, prototypes currently in development, or purely creative concepts that only exist as digital models or hand-built samples.
 The organisers have made the entry process a simple four-step online journey to encourage as many creators as possible to take part.

-If you get your submission in early, there is a 20% discount on the entry fee available until 30 April.
+If you get your submission in early, there is a 20% Early Bird discount on the entry fee available until 30 April.
 With over 150 entries from 35 different countries last year, the competition is growing fast, and the 2026 edition looks to be the biggest one yet.

 The Global Footwear Awards 2026 offer a clear path for designers to move from the studio to the global stage.
 It is a vital moment for anyone who wants to challenge the current state of shoe design and show the world a better way to build footwear.